RayMarquina/dbt_project/CONTRIBUTING.md

 #### Makefile

-There mulitple targets in the Makefile to run common test suites and code checks, most notably:
+There are multiple targets in the Makefile to run common test suites and code checks, most notably:

 ```sh